Yla07/potrscaner/README.md

 This is a simple nmap ui for nmap port scanning.
 It requires nmap installed to work.
 There are two versions of the program gui and cli.

-Program currently works only on Windows but will have linux version in the future
+Program currently works only on Windows but will have linux version in the future.

+***Launcher is work in progges so it doesnt work***

 ## GUI
 This section describes the features of the GUI version of the app.